Lenin Boys

-The Lenin Boys (Lenin-fiúk) were the paramilitary of the Hungarian Communist Party operating in Hungarian Soviet Republic in 1919.
-The group consisted of around 200 men and was commanded by József Cserny.
+The Lenin Boys (Lenin-fiúk) were the paramilitary of the Hungarian Communist Party operating in the Hungarian Soviet Republic in 1919.
+The group consisted of around 200 men and was commanded by Tibor Szamuely.
+An additional armed militia, often also identified as Lenin Boys or conflated with the main group (but acting more independently from the Soviet government), was led by József Cserny.
 The Lenin Boys were used as an instrument to suppress counter-revolutionary urges against the revolutionary government.